NYCOO4/Macropad/README.md

 It is designed to make desktop and window mangement in Windows easier.

 ## Features:
-- A simple case, that shows of the PCB and Components.
+- A simple case, that shows off the PCB and Components.
 - EC11 Rotary
 - 4 SK6812 RGB LEDs.
 They just look good
 - 6 Keys, for any Marcos

 ## CASE
 <img width="884" height="688" alt="Screenshot 2025-12-07 200204" src="https://github.com/user-attachments/assets/2f21ef58-6bc9-4ecd-a06f-f4e6d4e286d1" />
 A simple case that just needs one part and nothing else.
 It is tilted 25 degrees.
-It´s designed to be very minimal to show of the PCB and Components.
+It´s designed to be very minimal to show off the PCB and Components.
 <img width="652" height="435" alt="Screenshot 2025-12-07 200149" src="https://github.com/user-attachments/assets/c7f47363-772e-4cf6-b0f1-e4877dc524eb" />

 ## PCB